‘You made a kid’s dream come true’: Norris wins 1st F1 world driver’s title

 The 26-year-old’s success comes over half a century after Emerson Fittipaldi claimed the British marque’s first drivers’ title in 1974.

-Assessing his path to glory Norris added: “As we’ve seen many times, anything can happen.
+Assessing his path to glory, Norris added: “As we’ve seen many times, anything can happen.
 So I just kept pushing.
 I wanted to fight to the end.
-(Verstappen and Piastri) certainly did not make my life easy this year.
+[Verstappen and Piastri] certainly did not make my life easy this year.
 But I am happy!

-“It has been a long journey with McLaren, I’ve been with them for nine years.
+“It has been a long journey with McLaren; I’ve been with them for nine years.

 Piastri, who had led the championship for much of the season before being overtaken by Norris in Mexico, finished third in the standings.

-Sunday’s season-closer was the first time the title was decided by a contest involving more than two drivers since a four-way scrap at the final race in Abu Dhabi in 2010.
+Sunday’s season closer was the first time the title was decided by a contest involving more than two drivers since a four-way scrap at the final race in Abu Dhabi in 2010.